Korean Marinated Eggs (Mayak Eggs)- VIDEO

 Ingredient Tips for Korean Marinate Eggs (Mayak Eggs)

-Luckily, you won’t need many ingredients to create this incredible dish!
+Luckily, you won’t need many ingredients to make Korean Marinated Eggs (Mayak Eggs)!
 These are probably items you already have in your pantry.
 Here is what you’ll need:

 • Light Soy Sauce (low sodium) – You want to use light soy sauce or all-purpose soy sauce; do NOT use dark soy sauce, as it is too sweet and thick for this recipe.